vasyaod/my-trips-viewer/how-my-tracks-works.md

 https://github.com/vasyaod/my-tracks

+_To a man with a hammer, everything looks like a nail._

 I think, people should control and easily manipulate their own data which they generated.
 Inspired this idea I've collected all my movements for several years and shared them to GitHub.
 So here is a explanation how entire workflow works.